Faqs

 Why the 10-15 days lead time?

-With 50+ models at present, holding stock of each possible variant (colour, handedness, IWB/OWB/Duty, etc.) would amount to a required stock holding of R4 million.
+With 60+ models at present, holding stock of each possible variant (colour, handedness, IWB/OWB/Duty, etc.) is not viable.

 Thus, we can only keep stock of more common holsters in black.
 Most holsters are made-to-order in our workshop.